systemjs/systemjs/docs/hooks.md

 `err` is defined for any module load error at instantiation (including fetch and resolution errors), execution or dependency execution.

 `deps` is available for errored modules that did not error on instantiation.

+`isErrSource` is used to indicate if `id` is the error source or not.

 Such tracing can be used for analysis and to clear the loader registry using the `System.delete(url)` API to enable reloading and hot reloading workflows.